incremental-design/seamlss-design-system/Components.md

 %%todo: rubber band select for checklist, timeline, treelist, collection, graph, node graph - where rubber band select can be discontiguous, and have handles%%
 %%todo: span for aformentioned, where a span is a selection that is persisted to the container%%

+%%todo: add navigation and panel to containers, where a navigation is a container that can ONLY contain navigation elements, and a panel is a container that can contain any combination of elements, and can optionally be bound to the left, right or bottom of the screen, or can be free-floating within the center of the screen%%